ChickenIQ/Talos-Manager/README.md

 ## Encryption

 Talos-Manager supports encryption and decryption of the config file using ansible-vault.

 It is highly recommended to encrypt your config file as it will contain important secrets and information about your cluster.

 You will have to mount the key file to the container for this to work.
-You can do this by adding the following line to your apply command
+You can do this by adding the following line to your apply command.

 ```bash
 -v PATH_TO_KEY_FILE:/host/.vault_key